Sophie's Choice (film): Production

 Styron wrote the novel with Ursula Andress in mind for the part of Sophie, and the Slovak actress Magdaléna Vášáryová was also considered.
 Streep was very determined to get the role.
 After obtaining a bootlegged copy of the script, she went after Pakula, and threw herself on the ground, begging him to give her the part.
 Pakula's first choice was Liv Ullmann, for her ability to project the foreignness that would add to her appeal in the eyes of an impressionable, romantic Southerner.

 The film was mostly shot in New York City, with Sophie's flashback scenes shot afterwards in Zagreb, Yugoslavia.
 Production for the film, at times, was more like a theatrical set than a film set.
-Pakula allowed the cast to rehearse for three weeks, and was open to improvisation from the actors, "spontaneous things", according to Streep.
+Pakula allowed the cast to rehearse for three weeks and was open to improvisation from the actors, "spontaneous things", according to Streep.

 Release

-The film had its premiere at the Samuel Goldwyn Theater in Los Angeles on Wednesday, December 8, 1982, and then opened on December 10 in nine theatres in New York City (Cinema 1 and 3), Los Angeles (Avco 2), San Francisco, San Jose, Chicago, Dallas, Washington D.C. and Toronto.
+The film had its premiere at the Samuel Goldwyn Theater in Los Angeles on Wednesday, December 8, 1982, and then opened on December 10 in nine theatres in New York City (Cinema 1 and 3), Los Angeles (Avco 2), San Francisco, San Jose, Chicago, Dallas, Washington, DC, and Toronto.

 Reception

 Critical reception

 Sophie's Choice received positive reviews.
-On the review aggregator website Rotten Tomatoes, it holds a 78% rating based on 41 reviews, with an average score of 7.00/10.
+On the review aggregator website Rotten Tomatoes, it holds a 74% rating based on 43 reviews, with an average score of 6.90/10.
 The consensus reads, "Sophie's Choice may be more sobering than stirring, but Meryl Streep's Oscar-winning performance holds this postwar period drama together."
-On Metacritic, the film has a 68 out of 100 rating based on nine critics, signifying "generally favorable reviews".
+On Metacritic, the film has a 68 out of 100 ratings based on nine critics, signifying "generally favorable reviews".

 Roger Ebert of the Chicago Sun-Times gave the film four out of four stars, calling it "a fine, absorbing, wonderfully acted, heartbreaking movie.
 It is about three people who are faced with a series of choices, some frivolous, some tragic.
 As they flounder in the bewilderment of being human in an age of madness, they become our friends, and we love them".

-Gene Siskel of The Chicago Tribune gave the film three-and-a-half stars out of four, finding it "not as powerful or as involving" as the novel but praising Streep for a "striking performance".
+Gene Siskel of The Chicago Tribune gave the film three-and-a-half stars out of four, finding it "not as powerful or as involving" as the novel, but praising Streep for a "striking performance".

 Janet Maslin of The New York Times wrote, "Though it's far from a flawless movie, 'Sophie's Choice' is a unified and deeply affecting one.
 Thanks in large part to Miss Streep's bravura performance, it's a film that casts a powerful, uninterrupted spell."

-Gary Arnold of The Washington Post wrote, "There is greatness in the extraordinary performances of Meryl Streep, Kevin Kline and Peter MacNicol, who endow the principal characters of 'Sophie's Choice' with appealing, ultimately heartbreaking individuality and romantic glamor."
+Gary Arnold of The Washington Post wrote, "There is greatness in the extraordinary performances of Meryl Streep, Kevin Kline, and Peter MacNicol, who endow the principal characters of 'Sophie's Choice' with appealing, ultimately heartbreaking individuality and romantic glamor."